zabbix/zabbix/templates/app/cloudflare_http/README.md

 2\.
 Link the template to the host.

 3\.
-Customize value of {$CLOUDFLARE.API.TOKEN}, {$CLOUDFLARE.ZONE_ID} macros.
+Customize the values of {$CLOUDFLARE.API.TOKEN}, {$CLOUDFLARE.ZONE_ID} macros.
-    Your Cloudflare API Tokens are available in your Cloudflare account under My Profile > API Tokens.
+    Cloudflare API Tokens are available in your Cloudflare account under My Profile > API Tokens.
     Zone ID is available in your Cloudflare account under Account Home > Site.

 ## Zabbix configuration